Signal Processing over Time-Varying Graphs: A Systematic Review: Applications

-\emph{Meteorological Forecasting:} TV-GSP also plays a crucial role in analyzing climate data, where dynamic graph models help capture seasonal and spatial variations.
-Ortega et al. \cite{Ortega_graph_2018} provided an overview of graph signal processing techniques tailored for environmental datasets, demonstrating their application to large-scale climate data with temporally and spatially varying features.
-Castro-Correa et al. \cite{castro2024gegenbauer} further advanced this area by developing Gegenbauer Graph Neural Networks specifically designed for reconstructing time-varying signals in complex climate data, allowing for the extraction of meaningful trends over extended periods.
-Moreover, Lou et al. \cite{guo2024time} introduced high-order smoothness and adaptive low-rank techniques to handle the inherent complexity of climate signals, addressing challenges in handling missing data while maintaining the accuracy of climate trend predictions.
-There are also various meteorological prediction scenarios such as wind prediction \cite{yan2023fast}, \cite{stanczyk2021deep}, \cite{rathore2021multi} and temperature prediction \cite{jia2021physics}, \cite{chen2022physics}, illustrates the capability of TV-GSP in practical use.
+TVGs play a crucial role in analyzing Meteorological data.
+Castro-Correa et al. \cite{castro2024gegenbauer} advanced this area by developing Gegenbauer GNNs specifically designed for reconstructing time-varying signals in complex climate data, allowing for the extraction of meaningful trends over extended periods.
+There are various meteorological prediction scenarios, such as wind prediction \cite{yan2023fast, Hong_GGARCH_2023, stanczyk2021deep, rathore2021multi} and temperature prediction \cite{Spelta_2020_NLMS,jia2021physics,chen2022physics, yan_2022_sign}, illustrating the capability of TVGSP in practice.